education.vic.gov.au

 Corporate staff are responsible for prescribing the minimum requirements and approval processes for shared use of school facilities.

-Arrangements for the construction and long-term shared use of buildings or facilities require a Community Joint Use Agreement between the Minister, the school council and the community partner.
-Corporate staff are responsible for briefing the Minister and seeking their approval.
+Arrangements for the construction and long-term shared use of buildings or facilities require a Community Joint Use Agreement between the minister, the school council and the community partner.
+Corporate staff are responsible for briefing the minister and seeking their approval.

-The Minister may delegate their approval to corporate staff to sign agreements and/or approve the proposed development and construction of new facilities.
+The minister may delegate their approval to corporate staff to sign agreements and/or approve the proposed development and construction of new facilities.

 Principal

-Principals are not authorised to enter into agreements on behalf of school councils or the Minister.
+Principals are not authorised to enter into agreements on behalf of school councils or the minister.
 Principals must ensure compliance with the department’s shared use policies and requirements.

 If a request from a third party is for a purpose that is not educational, recreational, sporting or cultural, or involves the construction and long term shared used of buildings or facilities, the principal (as executive officer of the school council) is responsible for referring the request to corporate staff for consideration.